Brayonski/minutepitch/README.md

 One minute pitch is an interactive app whereby users can share on their creative pitches

+# User stories :
+    * As a user, I would like to see the pitches other people have posted.
+    * As a user, I would like to vote on the pitch they liked and give it  a downvote or upvote.
+    * As a user, I would like to be signed in for me to leave a comment
+    * As a user, I would like to receive a welcoming email once I sign up.
+    * As a user, I would like to view the pitches I have created in my profile page.
+    * As a user, I would like to comment on the different pitches and leave feedback.
+    * As a user, I would like to submit a pitch in any category.
+    * As a user, I would like to view the different categories.

 ## Features
-- The home page presents users with all available navigation to various pitch categories.
+    + The home page presents users with all available navigation to various pitch categories.
-- To view a pitches of a specific category the user has to click on that category
+    + To view a pitches of a specific category the user has to click on that category
-- The system flow is simple.
+    + The system flow is simple.
-- For further explanation check on [Spec.md](https://github.com/EKibet/minutepitch/blob/master/specs.md)
+    + For further explanation check on [Spec.md](https://github.com/EKibet/minutepitch/blob/master/specs.md)

 ## Behavior Driven Development